Edgardo Cozarinsky: Life and career

-During the period 1970-1990, Cozarinsky published little.
+During the period 1970–1990, Cozarinsky published little.
 However, his sole novel from the period gained a wide audience - Vudú urbano (Urban voodoo, 1985), a mixture of fiction and essay not unlike his film work, with prologues by Susan Sontag and Cuban writer Guillermo Cabrera Infante.

 Cozarinsky returned to Buenos Aires for a short stay after the end of Argentina's military junta.
 He then returned three years later to produce Guerreros y cautivas (Warriors and Captive Women), filmed in the country's far southern reaches.
 He visited Argentina several times after that, occasionally filming segments or backgrounds for his films.
 His most adventurous later films were Rothschild's Violin and Ghosts of Tangier, both made between 1995 and 1996.

 Cozarinsky was diagnosed with cancer in 1999.
 This motivated him to dedicate his remaining time to his writing.
-While still in the hospital following his diagnosis he wrote the first two stories for La novia de Odessa (The Bride from Odesa).
+While still in the hospital following his diagnosis he wrote the first two stories for La novia de Odessa (The Bride from Odessa).
 From that date on, his film work became sparse and he started publishing "all the books I had not put on paper", fiction mostly but also essays and chronicles.
 He became established as a Spanish-language writer, and his works were also translated into several other languages.

 During this period he spent most of his time in Buenos Aires, returning to Paris for regular short stays.
 In 2005 he wrote and directed a play (Squash) and wrote a mini-opera Raptos (Raptures).
 In that year he also appeared on the alternative stage along with his medical doctor, in one of Vivi Tellas' "documentary theater" ventures -Cozarinsky y su médico.
 In 2008 he started work on the libretto for a chamber opera with the musician Pablo Mainetti – Ultramarina, based on motives from his own novel El rufián moldavo (The Moldavian Pimp).

-Cozarinsky has filmed in such diverse locations as Budapest, Rotterdam, Tallinn, Tangiers, Vienna, Granada, Saint Petersburg, Seville and Patagonia.
-He presently alternates most of his time between Buenos Aires and Paris.
+Cozarinsky filmed in such diverse locations as Budapest, Rotterdam, Tallinn, Tangiers, Vienna, Granada, Saint Petersburg, Seville and Patagonia.
+Later in life, he alternated most of his time between Buenos Aires and Paris.

+Cozarinsky died on 2 June 2024, at the age of 85.